occar421/OpenTKAnalyzer/README.md

 ### 0.1.0-alpha
 + GL.Begin and GL.End comformity.
 + Prevent mistakes of degree value and radian value in OpenTK Math Library.
 + GL.PushMatrix and GL.PopMatrix conformity.
-Other Push Pop functions are supported.
+Other Push Pop operators are also supported.
 + Check lighting enabling by GL.Enable.
 + Check GL.Light param(third argument) type is correct.

 ***0.1.1-alpha***
 + Fix bug on minus prefixed value.
 (Analyzer for OpenTK Math Library)

+### 0.2.0-alpha
++ Check GL.Fog param(second argument) type and enum field are correct.
++ Prevent mistakes of value in OpenGL library.
++ Check binding buffer operators of OpenGL.
++ Check OpenGL operators of generating and deleting buffer.

+Improve constant value checking process with Semantic Model.

-## Versioning
+## Versioning etc.
 In appveyor.yml line 1, version is defined.
-And stage(alpha, beta or release) is line 3.
+And stage(alpha, beta or release) is on line 3.
+Relase Notes is on line 4.
 ### format
 <dl>
     <dt>nupkg</dt>